Wind Creek Bethlehem

-The Wind Creek Bethlehem (formerly Sands Casino Resort Bethlehem) is a casino hotel located in the Bethlehem Works development site in Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
+The Wind Creek Bethlehem, formerly Sands Casino Resort Bethlehem, is a casino hotel located in the Bethlehem Works development site in Bethlehem, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 It is owned and operated by Wind Creek Hospitality, an entity of the Poarch Band of Creek Indians.

 History

-The property is one of five stand-alone casinos that was awarded a slots license by the Pennsylvania Gaming Control Board on December 20, 2006.
+Wind Creek Bethlehem is one of the original five stand-alone casinos that were awarded slots licenses by the Pennsylvania Gaming Control Board on December 20, 2006.
 It was developed by the Las Vegas Sands corporation.
 The casino was slated to open in July 2008, but demolition took longer than expected due to the heavy concrete foundations of the old steel building.
 Its opening was delayed until the second quarter of 2009.
 The first concrete for the complex, which is located on the former Bethlehem Steel land on the south side of the city, was poured on November 15, 2007.

 It opened on May 22, 2009.
-While the Las Vegas Sands owned several properties, this was the only casino in the United States to carry the Sands brand in its name, since the original Sands Hotel in Las Vegas was demolished and replaced with The Venetian, and the Sands Atlantic City was closed and demolished.
+While the Las Vegas Sands owned several properties, this was the only casino in the United States to carry the Sands brand in its name, since the original Sands Hotel and Casino in Las Vegas was demolished in 1996 and replaced with The Venetian, and the Sands Atlantic City, which carried the Sands name under naming license despite not being owned by Las Vegas Sands was closed in 2006 and demolished the following year.

 In the winter of 2009–2010, the casino was granted a license for table games which allowed the casino to expand to include 180 table games, including poker, blackjack and craps.
 Table games began operation on July 18, 2010.
 The Sands Hotel opened on May 27, 2011.

 Following the addition of table games, the casino has become a popular destination for Asian Americans from New York City, who frequently travel to the casino on motorcoach buses operated by Chinatown bus lines.
 More than 3,000 riders a day traveled by bus to the casino from Asian American neighborhoods in New York City.
 The casino has the busiest motorcoach business of any casino in Pennsylvania.